-5. Within 2 months of the date this permission the separating floor between ground floor flat and first floor shall be upgraded to meet the minimum sound insulation weighting standard of 43 decibels and maximum impact sound insulation standard of 64 decibels.
+5. Prior to occupation of the development the separating floor between ground floor flat and first floor shall be upgraded to meet the minimum sound insulation weighting standard of 43 decibels and maximum impact sound insulation standard of 64 decibels.
 The staircase shall be protected against impact noise to demonstrate no exceedance of the 64-decibel value.

-A validation report providing details of testing and construction shall be submitted to and approved in writing by the Local Planning Authority to demonstrate compliance with this condition within 4 months of the date of this permission.
+A validation report providing details of testing and construction shall be submitted to and approved in writing by the Local Planning Authority to demonstrate compliance with this condition prior to occupation.
 The sound insulation measures shall be installed and thereafter maintained in accordance with he agreed details.